-Prerequisite: GD 105, 110 with a grade of "C" or better
+Prerequisite: GD 105, 110 with a grade of "C" or better Corequisite: None

-Recommended Preparation: GD 125 2 hours lecture, 4 hours laboratory
+Recommended Preparation: GD 125

 Emphasizes the aesthetic and functional organization of text, charts, graphs, line art, illustrations and photos in multiple page documents.
 Use traditional and digital processes to develop creative thumbnails, roughs and comprehensive layouts.
 Emphasis on preparing text and images for electronic pre-press and for selecting printing options.
 Students will develop work for a professional portfolio.